tklab-tud/ID2T/README.md

 ### Basic Commands

 Use the following command to start injection of an annotated unit into the target trace file using properties specified in the configuration.
-The command produces a target file *mixed.pcap* with the injected unit and *mixed_labels.xml* with mix information.
+The command produces *mixed.pcap* containing result mix and *mixed_labels.xml* with mix information.
 If you want to get only annotated unit modified by statistics from target file, append argument `-ie`.

 ```bash
 $ ./id2t -i <target_file> -a Mix custom.payload.file=<configuration> inject.at-timestamp=<timestamp> -o ./mixed